-Coming from the financial industry and investment space, I have noticed that there is a big focus on our wealth journey from saving for retirement and leaving a lasting legacy to what assets to invest but we forget that we are our biggest asset and wealth is us, so why not focus on that as part of your investment journey.
+Working in the financial industry and investment space, I’ve seen a strong emphasis on your wealth journey and on aspects like saving for retirement, leaving a legacy, and choosing the right investment assets.
+However, we often overlook the fact that we ourselves are our most valuable asset so why not focus on that as part of our investment journey.

 1. Work-Life Imbalance

-This has been a major challenge and one that ties in with some of the other challenges mentioned below.
-Balancing work and personal life often want to walk a tightrope, with each step feeling risky and stressful.
+This has been a significant challenge and is closely related to some of the other issues mentioned below.
+Balancing work and personal life often feels like walking a tightrope, with each step feeling risky and stressful.

 Lack of Flexibility: Inflexible work hours and lack of remote work options can aggravate stress for women who need to manage both professional and personal commitments.